Hypothyroidism can cause a host of health problems. Fortunately, an underactive thyroid can be easily diagnosed and treated.

 The thyroid gland produces and stores hormones that regulate metabolism: Too much hormone production (hyperthyroidism) and the body goes into overdrive; too little (hypothyroidism) and it bogs down.

-The two most important thyroid hormones, triiodothyronine (T3) and thyroxine (T4), are made from the iodine in foods such as salt, seafood, bread, and milk.
-(T4 is the main thyroid hormone in the blood.)
-Both hormones travel from the thyroid via the bloodstream to distant parts of the body, including the brain, heart, liver, kidneys, bones, and skin, where they activate genes that regulate body functions.
+The two main thyroid hormones, triiodothyronine (T3) and thyroxine (T4), contain iodine from iodized salt and foods such seafood.
+Both hormones travel from the thyroid via the bloodstream to distant parts of the body, including the brain, heart, liver, kidneys, bones, and skin, where they are involved in regulating body functions.

 Normally, the thyroid gland releases T3 and T4 when the hypothalamus (a regulatory region of the brain) senses that their circulating levels have dropped.
 The hypothalamus signals the pituitary gland, which sends thyroid-stimulating hormone (TSH) to the thyroid to trigger the release of thyroid hormones.
 In hypothyroidism, the thyroid gland doesn't respond fully to TSH, so not enough T3 and T4 reach the body's organs, and functions begin to slow.
 The pituitary releases more and more TSH in an effort to stimulate thyroid hormone production.
 That's why TSH levels in the blood are high when thyroid function is low.